Oklahoma Law Enforcement Memorial

 Charles Nicholas "Nick" Mitchell - Deputy Sheriff

-Mayes County Sheriffs Office
+Mayes County Sheriff’s Office December 24, 1908

 Just before 8 p.m.
 Christmas Eve of 1908, Deputy Sheriff Charles Mitchell was attending a Christmas program at the Hogan Institute, fifteen miles southeast of Pryor and had gone outside to quite a disturbance.
 Soon several shots were heard, and several people came out to find Deputy Sheriff Charles Mitchell dead from three gunshot wounds, one being to the head.
 Three brothers named Frye were later arrested and charged with Deputy Sheriff Charles Mitchell’s murder.